flenixmusic/Flenix/README.md

-# FlenixMusic
+# Flenix
-The Official Website of FLENIX
+The Official Website of FLENIX | FlenixMusic | Flenix